Hal David: Personal life and death

-David had two sons with his first wife Anne (died 1987).
-He married his second wife Eunice and had three grandchildren.
-David lived for many years in Roslyn, New York in the historic Mackay Estate Dairyman's Cottage of the Harbor Hill estate.
+David had two sons with his first wife Anne.
+After his first wife died, he married his second wife Eunice Forester.
+At the time of his death he had three grandchildren.
+David lived for many years in East Hills, New York, in the historic Mackay Estate Dairyman's Cottage of the Harbor Hill estate.

 On September 1, 2012, David died from a stroke at Cedars-Sinai Medical Center in Los Angeles, at the age of 91.

 He is interred in the Forest Lawn Memorial Park beside his first wife, Anne, who died in 1987.